 Looks like we’ll have to keep protecting our skin the old school, topical way - for now at least.
 However, if you’re concerned about recent reports detailing how skin can absorb sunscreen chemicals like oxybenzone and avobenzone, here are a few tips on how to stay safe in the sun without worry.

-Cover up.
 Buy a hat you love - and wear it.
 Choose sunglasses that block 99-100% of both UVA and UVB rays and screen out 75-90% of visible light, as recommended by the Mayo Clinic.

 If the thought of a rash guard makes you cringe, you might be surprised to find out that there are actually many options available today that are so much cuter than a sunburn.
 If you tend to burn quite easily, you may also want to invest in clothing that protects against UV exposure.
 Most sun-protective clothes specify their UV protection factor (UPF) value, so you know exactly how much protection they can provide.